htwyford/urlbar-search-interventions-experiment/README.md

 Then:

-1. `cd` into your example-addon-experiment clone.
+1. `cd` into your urlbar-search-interventions-experiment clone.
 2. Copy tests/* into srcdir/testing/extensions, where *srcdir* is the top-level directory of your Firefox repo: